-Dr. Khan is a Professor of Clinical Medicine, Divisions of Endocrinology and Metabolism and Geriatrics at McMaster University and Director of the Calcium Disorders Clinic at McMaster University.
 She graduated from the University of Ottawa Medical School with Honors at the age of 22 in the top quarter of her class.
 She trained in Internal Medicine, Geriatric Medicine and Endocrinology at the University of Toronto and also completed a research fellowship in Calcium and Metabolic Bone disorders at the University of Toronto.

-She has published over 150 scientific papers on osteoporosis and parathyroid disease as well as numerous book chapters.
-She is the Editor of the Handbook of Parathyroid Diseases.
-Her research interests are focused on the diagnosis and management of osteoporosis, metabolic bone disease and parathyroid disease.
+She has over 150 scientific publications on osteoporosis and parathyroid disease as well as numerous book chapters.
+She is the Editor of the Handbook of Parathyroid Diseases as well as the Co-Editor of the Textbook Bone Metabolism, Parathyroid Gland and Calciotropic Hormones.

-Dr. Khan has been recognized by national and international awards including the International Clinician Instructor of the Year 2011 award by the International Society of Clinical Densitometry .The Queen’s Diamond Jubilee Medal for 2012 for excellence in clinical care, research and teaching as well as the International Hypoparathyroidism Award for 2014 and the International Osteoporosis Foundation award for publishing excellence in 2017.
+Dr. Khan has received numerous national and international awards including the International Clinician Instructor of the Year 2011 award by the International Society of Clinical Densitometry .The Queen’s Diamond Jubilee Medal for 2012 for excellence in clinical care, research and teaching as well as the International Hypoparathyroidism Award for 2014 and the International Osteoporosis Foundation award for publishing excellence in 2017.
 In 2019 she was recognized as being in the top 0.1% of the world experts in hyperparathyroidism by Expertscape.

 Email : [email protected]